KireinaHoro/DriveSync/README.md

  - `LOG_ROOT` will be `/var/log` and `RUN_ROOT` will be `/var/run` if invoked as root, or both will be `${HOME}/drivesync`
    otherwise.

+__NOTE:__ for ease of use, DriveSync will fall back to the permissive path listed above if the one configured in `config.json` is not available for writing for the caller.
+This behavior is for scenarios of users trying to launch `drivesync` or their own instance of `drivesyncd` without a user-specific `config.json`, which, if without this behavior, would fail due to missing permissions to write to system paths.

 You can reload the configuration file for a running `drivesyncd` with:

 ```bash